Paid Internship at REC

-We are still in the early stages of thinking about how to leverage alumni for responsible investments, and the right person for this role will be both a strategic thinker as well as an organizer who is adept at working with all kinds of people.
-If you have ideas for how to leverage the internet to find important people and connect them to their schools; to work with students to organize opportunities for alumni to support existing campus campaigns; developing resources to support alumni engagement (reports, guides, template op-eds, etc.); and have a gift for building and maintaining authentic relationships (with all kinds of folks, including high-profile individuals), you could be the perfect candidate.
+The right person for this role will be a thoughtful and strategic organizer who is adept at working with all kinds of people.
+If you have ideas for how to use the internet to find key alumni and use digital tools to connect them to their schools; to work with students to organize opportunities for alumni to support existing campus campaigns; developing resources to support alumni engagement (reports, guides, template op-eds, etc.); and have a gift for building and maintaining authentic relationships (with all kinds of folks, including high-profile individuals), you could be the perfect candidate.

 Like most roles in a small organization, this role is flexible and the exact duties will be depend on the person who we hire.
 But here are some of the things you’ll definitely be doing:

-- Drive and manage REC’s alumni strategy to both have an immediate impact through fossil fuel divestment and renvestment campaigns and build a base for a growing alumni network that we can work with for years to come around a variety of social justice issues that implicate college and university endowments
+Develop, drive, and manage REC’s alumni strategy to both have an immediate impact through divestment and reinvestment campaigns and to build a powerful alumni base that we can work with for years to come around a variety of social justice issues that implicate college and university endowments

-- Partner with REC’s National Organizers and partner organizations to work with student groups who want to leverage their campus alumni to support their campaigns
+Coordinate with REC’s campus organizers and partner organizations to work with student groups who want to engage campus alumni to support their campaigns

 We need someone who:

-- Is an innovative and strategic thinker who is able to develop and make the case for bold new strategies
+Is an innovative and strategic thinker who is able to develop and make the case for bold new strategies

 Big pluses include: